spgyip/intensity-segments/README.md

 ## TODO

-- Compact adjacent intervals with same intensity.
+- Compact adjacent intervals with same intensity, and test cases.